Xilinx/XRT/src/runtime_src/tools/scripts/README.md

 ### peta\_build.sh
 This script is used to generate PetaLinux image from a DSA file.
 Source PetaLinux setup script before running this script.

-It only needs a \<DSA\_name\>.dsa as input and a \<DSA\_name\>/ directory will be created for PetaLinux project.
+It only needs a \<DSA\_name\>.dsa as input and a `<DSA_name>/` directory will be created for PetaLinux project.
-Specially, if the DSA directory, which has .dsa file, has path src/\<CPU\_ARCH\>/xrt/image/, the script would copy i.e. image.ub, fsbl.elf to proper place in src/ and prepare sysroot in src/aarch64-xilinx-linux.
+Specially, if the DSA directory, which has .dsa file, has path `src/<CPU_ARCH>/xrt/image/`, the script would copy image.ub, fsbl.elf to proper place in `src/` of the DSA directory and prepare sysroot in `src/aarch64-xilinx-linux`.

 You are able to configure the PetaLinux project, Linux kernel, devie tree, rootfs by provided a config.sh file.
 You have two ways to do that,